Zoomed in version of Nar-Phu and Annapurna Circuit

-Nar–Phu and Annapurna Circuit trek route
+Nar–Phu and Annapurna Circuit trek – a detailed itinerary

-Reading time: 24 minutes
+Reading time: 23 minutes

 The Nar–Phu and Annapurna Circuit trek is a fantastic, extended version of the classic Annapurna Circuit trek.
 It takes you into the quiet valleys of Nar and Phu where the scenery is otherworldly and dramatic.
 We discuss the route below to get you excited!